 1959s Ride Lonesome is the sixth film in the seven collaborations between star Randolph Scott and director Budd Boetticher.
-Most of the acclaimed films in the series were written by Burt Kennedy, as is the case our film of today.
+Most of the acclaimed films in the series were written by Burt Kennedy, as is the case with our film of today.

 Brigade and his quarry/bait